ericbulloch/kwmd/tools/hydra.md

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt ssh:10.10.1.1`

 Hydra will then use go through each of the entries in the wordlist and report if any of the entries worked.
-The output will look like the following:
+The output will look like the following when hydra finds the password:

 `[22][ssh] host: 10.10.1.1    login: bob     password: 123456`